 A. No. SAS Technical Support can answer your questions about performing a migration and can assist with troubleshooting problems while you perform your migration.
 If you would like a more hands-on approach from someone at SAS, contact your Customer Account Executive to inquire about SAS consulting services.

 Q. What are the requirements for migrating to SAS 9.4?

 A. The requirements for migrating to SAS 9.4 can be found in the "High-Level SAS Migration Requirements" section (in Chapter 1) of the SAS 9.4 Intelligence Platform: Migration Guide.

 Q. How long will my migration take?

-A. The length of time it takes to migrate to SAS 9.4 will vary depending on the complexity of your environment.
-Your deployment architecture, the number of SAS products and solutions that you have, and your business requirements will all factor into the length of the migration process.
+A. The length of time it takes to migrate to SAS 9.4 varies depending on the complexity of your environment.
+Your deployment architecture, the number of SAS products and solutions that you have, and your business requirements all factor into the length of the migration process.
 Since migration times can vary, it is difficult to say exactly how long your migration will take.
 Regardless of the complexity, the methodology for migrating to SAS 9.4 should be the same.
-Following the methodology outlined in the SAS® 9.4 Intelligence Platform: Migration Guide will help ensure successful transition to SAS 9.4
+Following the methodology outlined in the SAS® 9.4 Intelligence Platform: Migration Guide helps ensure a successful transition to SAS 9.4

 Q. I am currently running SAS® 9.1.3.
 Can I migrate to SAS 9.4?